 Under the College Sexual Violence and Sexual Harassment Policy, the College prohibits sexual harassment, sexual assault, sexual exploitation, stalking and retaliation.
 Title IX and the College’s Policy also applies to acts of intimate partner violence.

-Any student, employee or applicant for employment or admission to the College who believes that he or she has been discriminated against on the basis of sex, in violation of Title IX, or has been a victim of sexual violence or sexual harassment, may file a complaint with the Title IX Coordinator or Deputy Coordinators designated below.
+Any student, employee, or applicant for employment or admission to the College, who believes that he or she has been discriminated against on the basis of sex, in violation of Title IX, or has been a victim of sexual violence or sexual harassment, may file a complaint with the Title IX Coordinator or Deputy Coordinators designated below.

-The Title IX Coordinator or Deputy Coordinators will assist the complainant in identifying the appropriate College policy (with its grievance procedure) to resolve the complaint in a prompt and equitable manner.
+The Title IX Coordinator or Deputy Coordinators will assist the Complainant in identifying the appropriate College policy (with its grievance procedure) to resolve the complaint in a prompt and equitable manner.

 The Title IX Coordinator or Deputy Coordinators may consult with other Cabrini administrators, as needed, to resolve the complaint in the most effective manner.

-The Title IX Coordinator is supported by several Deputy Title IX Coordinators, all of whom are knowledgeable and trained in state and federal laws that apply to matters of sexual assault, sexual harassment or other sexual misconduct, as well as College policy and procedure.
+The Title IX Coordinator is supported by several Deputy Title IX Coordinators, all of whom are knowledgeable and trained in state and federal laws that apply to matters of sexual assault, sexual harassment, or other sexual misconduct, as well as College policy and procedure.

-Susan Rohanna│Title IX Coordinator Director of Human Resources Grace Hall, 610-902-8206, firstname.lastname@example.org
+Susan Rohanna│Title IX Coordinator Director of Human Resources Grace Hall Room 160 / 610-902-8206 / firstname.lastname@example.org

-George Stroud │ Deputy Title IX Coordinator Dean of Students Founder’s Hall, 610-902-8417, email@example.com
+George Stroud │ Deputy Title IX Coordinator Assistant Vice President of Student Life/Dean of Students Founder’s Hall Room 91 / 610-902-8417 / email@example.com

-Jacqueline Neary │Deputy Title IX Coordinator Student Athlete Wellness Coordinator and Senior Women’s Administrator Dixon Athletic Center, 610-225-3908, firstname.lastname@example.org
+Jacqueline Neary │Deputy Title IX Coordinator Student Athlete Wellness Coordinator and Senior Women’s Administrator Dixon Athletic Center / 610-225-3908 / firstname.lastname@example.org

-Sexual Violence by a Student: Report to George Stroud (Deputy Title IX Coordinator)
+Sexual Violence by a Student, Report To:

 Notice of Non-Discrimination